AQUARIUS (Broadband Tunable QCL Based Sensor for Online and Inline Detection of Contaminants in Water)

-Currently, classical research methods are used to control water pollution.
-Samples collected on site are transported to the laboratory where a number of tests are carried out.
+Nowadays water pollution is controlled using classical research methods.
+Samples collected on site are transported to the laboratory where they undergo a series of tests.
 AQUARIUS will improve this offline method by developing pervasive online and inline sensing strategies based on advanced photonic structures.
-For improved specificity a broadly tunable MOEMS based μEC-QCL source will be developed into a core spectrometer.
+For improved specificity a broadly tunable MOEMS based µEC-QCL source will be developed into a core spectrometer.
+For better specificity, a MOEMS-based broad tunable μEC-QCL source will be developed for the core spectrometer.
 High power, mode-hop free operation and unprecedentedly fast data acquisition will assure high S/N-ratios and thus high sensitivity.

 The system for inline sensing will be based on integrated optical circuits (IOC) including waveguides for evanescent wave sensing.
-Switching between individual MKOI waveguides will enable quasi-simultaneous sample and background measurement and thus assure excellent longterm stability.
+Switching between individual waveguides of the IOC will enable quasi-simultaneous sample and background measurement and thus assure excellent long-term stability.